Bandura: Years of persecution

 In January 1934, the Ukrainian government decreed that the capital of the republic would move to Kyiv.
 As all government departments were moved, many government organizations did not work correctly or efficiently for significant periods of time.
-In the move, many documents were lost and misplaced.
+In the move, many important documents were lost and misplaced.
 From January, the artists of the state funded Bandurist Capellas stopped being paid for their work.
 By October, without receiving any pay, the state funded Bandurist Capellas stopped functioning.
 In December, a wave of repressions against Ukrainian intellectuals also resulted in 65 Ukrainian writers being arrested.

-In the 1930s, Soviet authorities took measures to control and curtail aspects of Ukrainian culture (see Russification) they deemed unsuitable.
+In the 1930s, Soviet authorities implemented measures to control and curtail aspects of Ukrainian culture (see Russification) they deemed unsuitable.
 This also included any interest in the bandura.
 Various sanctions were introduced to control cultural activities that were deemed anti-Soviet.
 When these sanctions proved to have little effect on the growth in interest in such cultural artifacts, the carriers of these artefacts, such as bandurists, often came under harsh persecution from the Soviet authorities.
 Many were arrested and some executed or sent to labor camps.
 At the height of the Great Purge in the late 1930s, the official State Bandurist Capella in Kyiv was changing artistic directors every 2 weeks because of these political arrests.

 Throughout the 1930s, bandurists were constantly being arrested and taken off for questioning which may have lasted some months.
 Many were constantly harassed by the authorities.
-Whereas in the early 1930s those incriminated received relatively light sentences of 2–5 years, after 1936, the sentences were often fatal and immediate – death by shooting.
+While until around 1934 those incriminated received relatively light sentences of 2–5 years, after 1936, the sentences were often fatal and immediate – death by shooting.

 In 1937–38, large numbers of bandurists were executed.
 Documents have survived of the many individual executions of bandurists and kobzars of this period.
-So far, the documentation of 41 bandurists sentenced to be shot have been found with documents attesting to approximately 100 receiving sentences of between 10–17 years.
+So far, the documentation of 41 bandurists sentenced to be shot have been found with documents attesting to approximately 100 receiving sentences of between 10 and 17 years.
 Often, those who were arrested were tortured to obtain a confession.
 Sentences were pronounced by a Troika and were dealt out swiftly within hours or days of the hearing.
 The families of those who were executed were often told that the bandurist had been sent to a camp without the right to correspond.